 The spill program shall be as follows: Grant PUD shall implement a spill level beginning at 43 percent of average daily total river flow, or TDG limits, for spring migrants.
 The spill level shall be managed by a spill team of the PRCC.
 The spill level will remain in effect for spring migrants until improvements to the Wanapum FUB are completed, or another alternative is developed.
 This spill level shall be in effect for at least 95 percent of the juvenile spring migration, as determined by in-season monitoring and index counts at Chelan County PUD's Rock Island Dam, and coordinated with the upstream developments.
-Monitoring of the downstream migration shall begin on or before April 1 each year and spill must commence before more than 2.5 percent of the spring migration is complete, or on June 15, whichever occurs first.
+Monitoring of the downstream migration shall begin on or before April 1 each year and spill must commence before more than 2.5 percent of the spring migration has passed, and can conclude when 97.5 percent of the spring migration is complete, or on June 15, whichever occurs first.
 In consultation with the PRCC and with approval by NMFS, Grant PUD may reduce spill as necessary to remain at or under TDG limits or as determined necessary to optimize juvenile survival, including full termination of spill